 The Code of Practice is addressed in the first instance to the board of directors of a company.
 It is the responsibility of the board to consider each section of the Code and decide how the company will meet the requirements.
 The board must issue a comprehensive corporate governance report.

-Companies should report in accordance with this Code of Practice dated 23 October 2012 with effect from the 2012 directors' report.
+Companies should report in accordance with this Code of Practice dated 30 October 2014 with effect from the 2014 director's report.

 Structure and form of the Code of Practice